gds32571/lcd/README.md

 The driver file.
 Look inside here to see how to install smbus and also how to scan I2C buss looking for the LCD address.

+1 Apr 2021 - Changed driver to not use the backlight bit when writing to the LCD

 ## Install